 Who is eligible to participate in a Shadow Day?

 The Shadow Program is open to any prospective K4-8th grade ASCS students that are discerning an All Saints Catholic School education.
 The student may shadow for a half day or whole school day.

 Who will I shadow with and which grade will I shadow in?

 If you have been referred by a friend that is in the same grade and would like your child to shadow with that person, we will try to accommodate your request.
 We also place prospective students in a class of their current grade level.
-We have found this to be beneficial for students shadowing at All Saints Catholic School as they are given the opportunity to meet and interact with students that will be their classmates should they decide to enroll.
+We have found this to be beneficial for students shadowing at All Saints Catholic School as they are given the opportunity to meet and interact with students that will be their classmates should you decide to enroll.
 We typically try to partner your student with a current student that has similar interests.
 The goal is to give your student the best representation of ASCS, as well as the opportunity to meet and interact with new students.

 Are there specific dates for Shadow Day?

 We do not have pre-set Shadow Days.
 Shadow days are scheduled upon request.
-Questions or concerns regarding the Shadow Day schedule can be directed to Sue Wendorf (262) 925-4024, or via email to email@example.com.
+Questions or concerns regarding the Shadow Day schedule can be directed to Sue Wendorf (262) 925-4024, or via email to [email protected].

 What is the dress code for the day?

 ASCS has a uniform for its students.
 We don’t expect that Shadow Students dress in uniform attire, however we do ask that shadow students wear clothes that are neat, clean, without rips, holes, etc. and do not fall below the standard of our dress code.
 If your child is shadowing on a day that we have Mass, jeans are not permitted.